Highlights of Our Impact and Services

 View and Download our FY15 Impact Highlights Here

-More than 215 staff from our 3 community sites in the Bronx, Brooklyn, and Newburgh work at every point of the continuum, from arrest and pre-entry, through jail and prison, to reentry, including children and families affected by crime and the criminal justice system.
+More than 215 staff from our 4 community sites in the Bronx, Brooklyn, Harlem, and Newburgh work at every point of the continuum, from arrest and pre-entry, through jail and prison, to reentry, including children and families affected by crime and the criminal justice system.

-Reaching nearly 10,000 people each year with services offered at 9 NYC jails and 22 NY State prisons, Osborne has the largest presence and longest experience combining community-based services with work inside correctional facilities of any service provider in the state.
+Reaching more 12,000 people each year with services offered at 7 NYC jails and 30 NY State prisons, Osborne has the largest presence and longest experience combining community-based services with work inside correctional facilities of any service provider in the state.

 Learn more about our Mission and History